-Today, every information we shares on the internet, are being saved somewhere in the server.
-It is very important to keep servers alive to access those information.
-Some information can be shared to anyone but some of them are very important for us and we can’t let anyone know.
+Today, every piece of information we share on the internet is being saved somewhere on the server.
+It is very important to keep servers alive to access that information.
+Some information can be shared with anyone but some of them are very important for us and we can’t let anyone know.
 Hackers always try to get private information to do their dirty work.

-But, Hacking is not just about stealing the information.
+But, Hacking is not just about stealing information.
 When hackers do not get success in stealing, they try to destroy the whole server.
-In this case, we may lose all the information on the server if we don’t have any backup or a proper defence.
+In this case, we may lose all the information on the server if we don’t have any backup or a proper defense.

 What Is a DDoS attack?

-Now a days, we hear a lot about attacks on gaming networks, news websites, bank websites etc. And when i write about those attacks i mention one term that is ‘DDoS’.
-Many readers may have already know about ‘DDoS’ attacks but many of them are still not aware and they always ask me: What is DDoS?
+Nowadays, we hear a lot about attacks on gaming networks, news websites, bank websites, etc. And when I write about those attacks I mention one term that is ‘DDoS’.
+Many readers may have already known about ‘DDoS’ attacks but many of them are still not aware and they always ask me: What is DDoS?

-So in this article, i am going to explain everything you need to know about DDoS attacks.
-If you will have any question, you can ask in comment section.
+So in this article, I am going to explain everything you need to know about DDoS attacks.
+If you will have any questions, you can ask in the comment section.

 Specialized online marketers exist who buy and sell individual DDoS attacks or botnet.
 By using these marketplaces, anyone can pay some fee in order to silence websites that they disagree with or to bring to complete halt online operations of a particular organization.
 A week-long DDoS attack for instance that is capable of bringing a small firm offline could cost as little as $200.

 Beyond the democratization of DDoS attacks are the advanced techniques and targets.
 Today DDoS involves a series of attacks targeting multiple devices that consist of the organization’s security infrastructure as opposed to targeting connection bandwidth only.
 They include various applications and firewall or IPS devices that organizations rely on such as DNS, SMTP, VOIP, HTTPS, and HTTP.